FOT-MAIL-TRACK/Project-Documentation/README.md

 # Faculty of Technology Mail Tracking System - Project Documentation

-Welcome to the official project documentation repository for the Faculty of Technology Mail Tracking System (FOTMAITrack).
+Welcome to the official project documentation repository for the Faculty of Technology Mail Tracking System (FOTMAILrack).
 This repository contains all essential documents, diagrams, proposals, and work breakdown structures (WBS) for the project.

 ## Table of Contents